You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Living In Croatia

 If you’re thinking about moving to Croatia, you must read my guides!
-After more than ten years of living as an expat in Croatia, I have shared what I have have learned over the years.
+After more than 10 years living as an expat in Croatia, I have shared what I have learned.

 It’s not hard to fall in love with Croatia, especially if you are like me and live on the stunning Adriatic Sea.
-But this pros and cons list, as well as other detailed information, will help you decide if living in Croatia will be right for you.
+But this pros and cons list, along with other detailed information, will help you decide whether living in Croatia is right for you.

 Before you choose to live in Croatia, please read them here.